-Estimate your real year-1 property tax at purchase for any Florida county, then see how much you would save under Governor DeSantis's proposed $250,000 homestead exemption.
+Estimate your real year-1 property tax at purchase for any Florida county, then see how much you would save under the $250,000 homestead exemption amendment that passed the Legislature on June 2, 2026 and goes to voters in November.
 The statewide average is about 17 mills, but your county and city set the real number.

 Florida's property tax is set locally, so the rate swings widely from one county to the next.
 These pages cover the state's largest metro markets with a worked example bill and the DeSantis savings for each.
 The calculator behind them covers all 67 counties.